OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/interacting-within-the-scene.markdown

 ```

-So, what about this natural interaction?
-Actually a lot.
-With this interaction, you have a full toolbox to already create simple experiences, stories or even games.
+Neat, a nice, functional and pro-ish looking natural interaction.
+With this interaction, you have a full toolbox to already create stories, games or experiene (a disco floor that reacts when you move on it?
+[Billy Jean](https://youtu.be/Zi_XLOBDo_Y?t=18s) for the win.).
 You could imagine a labyrinth for instance, or a puzzle game where the aim is to activate objects in a particular order in order to go to the next level.
 VR -as any other medium- is not just about the skills you get.
 They are the basics, but the point is how you use them.
 Try to think of a little story or game that would rely mostly on what you learned up until now, and see if you can make it happen.

-Or you could do a disco floor that reacts when you move on it.
-[Billy Jean](https://youtu.be/Zi_XLOBDo_Y?t=18s) for the win.

 Seriously, you can already do a lot.
 You'll be able to do even more with what comes up next but don't underestimate what you can already do.
 Don't hesitate to take a breath, explore already the potential and express your creativity.